isso84/ABRTTDMS-modeling-and-verification/README.md

   'PUBLIC .*allValidationsComplete.*'
 ] false
 ```
-The results of checking the safety properties in CADP is given in the following figure:
+The results of checking the safety properties in CADP are given in the following figure:
 <img width="1269" height="815" alt="Screenshot from 2026-03-10 09-58-54" src="https://github.com/user-attachments/assets/2bdb03de-cbc3-4ff9-87bb-5437c06260b8" />

 ### Liveness Properties